Rickyoung221/vue-demo/README.md

 - **Element Plus Integration**: Leverages Element Plus for styling and component integration.

 ---
+## Todo

+- [x] Import it in the porforlio web, check how to interact Vue with React
+- [ ] Update the UI

+---
 ## Getting Started

 Follow these steps to run the project locally.